MaayanLab/clustergrammer-docs/docs/_build_html/_sources/interacting_with_viz.txt

 Interactive Demo
 ================
-Press play to take a quick tour of some of Clustergrammer's interactive features or interact with the demo to explore for yourself (read below for more information):
+Press play to take a quick tour of some of Clustergrammer's interactive features or interact with the demo to explore for yourself:

 .. raw:: html